Application Development Kit (ADK)

 TEMPLATE_USE_VARIABLES PREFSFILE_

-This allows to set template variables without specifying them inside of the template block statement.
+This allows setting template variables without specifying them within the template block statement.

 The statement block